In 2023, a developer set up a pre-commit hook. Then forgot about it.

 fi

-I know what you’re thinking: “I have git.”
-Git requires you to actually commit.
-AI can change twenty things in one session, you commit three times, and the other seventeen intermediate states are gone forever.
-PostToolUse backup hook says: regardless of whether you remembered to commit, every Write/Edit has a snapshot.
-Git is long-term memory, hook backups are short-term memory — you need both (◕‿◕)
+“I have git” — sure.
+Git requires actually committing.
+AI changes twenty things in one session, the developer commits three times, and the other seventeen intermediate states are gone forever.
+PostToolUse backup hook says: regardless of whether anyone remembered to commit, every Write/Edit gets a snapshot.
+Git is long-term memory, hook backups are short-term memory.

 Clawd OS:

-PreSession (when a session starts): ECC uses this to run an environment check — confirm required env vars are set, load today’s sprint notes, pull the current project’s instinct snapshot.
-PreSession gives Claude a context briefing before it starts doing anything, instead of just diving straight in.
+PreSession (when a session starts): Environment validation — confirm required env vars are set, load sprint notes, pull the current project’s instinct snapshot.
+Like checking Slack first thing at work for any overnight fires — giving Claude a context briefing before it starts doing anything, instead of diving straight in.

-Stop (when a session ends): Flush the session’s tool call log to persistent storage and print a context consumption summary.
-Next time you open a session, you have a “where we left off” record.
+Stop (when a session ends): Flush the tool call log to persistent storage and print a context consumption summary.
+Next time a session opens, there’s a “where we left off” record.

 #!/bin/bash